Austin-2024/Computer-Spyware/README.md

 # Post deployment backdoor

 This is a backdoor created mainly with Python.
 It runs in the background of the target system while also hosting a webserver that you can connect to.
-You can edit the port then webserver is on in the `client.py` file.
+You can edit the port that the webserver is running on in the `client.py` file.

 On the webserver you have access to multiple different tools.
 Here are some of them.
 * Command execution